What happens in Vegas stays in Vegas, which is why the city has become the ultimate destination for Bachelor and Bachelorette parties.

-It can be a daunting task just getting started with your planning, so we developed this guide to help you, from where to stay to where to play.
+A weekend in Las Vegas should be fun and exciting so we developed this guide to help you with all the planning details from where to stay, to where to play.

 Vegas Bachelorrete Party Picking a Hotel